On the asymptotic evolution of finite energy Airy wavefunctions

 Pure Airy waveforms are associated with optical beams of infinite energy.
 Some sort of truncation is required to produce finite energy solutions that keep the main characteristics of Airy beams over a limited propagation distance and can be used in experimental and theoretical investigations.
 The exponential apodization of the initial beam profile proposed by Siviloglou and Christodoulides \cite{siviloglou} is the most widely used approximation to the infinite energy Airy beam.

-In this letter, we point out a new intriguing property of the finite energy Airy wavepackets.
-Normally, a higher localization of a wavepacket of a certain class results in a lower localization of its transform representation.
-This is, for instance, the expected behaviour of a Gaussian wavefunction as dictated by the uncertainty principle: if we reduce the uncertainty of its position (time) the indetermination of its momentum (energy) increases.
-For finite energy Airy wavefunctions this is not the case, and localization is increased simultaneously in its direct and transform representations, always within the limits imposed by the uncertainty principle.
-For an optical beam, this has associated the remarkable consequence that the far field asymptotic diffraction broadening of the solution decreases as the spatial localization of the initial condition is increased.
+In this letter, we highlight a new intriguing property of the finite energy Airy wavepackets.
+Normally, the scaling property of the Fourier transform dictates that a higher localization of a wavepacket of a certain class results in a lower localization of its transform representation.
+This is, for instance, the expected behavior of a Gaussian wavefunction as dictated by the uncertainty principle: if we reduce the uncertainty of its position (time) the indetermination of its momentum (energy) increases.
+For finite energy Airy wavefunctions this is not the case, and localization is increased simultaneously in its direct and transform representations, always within the limits imposed by the uncertainty principle {shown in Figure \ref{maximo} (a) which we also proved analytically.} For an optical beam, this has the associated remarkable consequence that the far field asymptotic diffraction broadening of the solution decreases as the spatial localization of the initial condition is increased.

-We present an asymptotic analysis of the evolution of finite energy Airy wavepackets.
-We will use the language corresponding to the description of an optical beam, but the results apply equally to the dynamics of any system described by the Schr\"odinger equation.
-A detailed analysis of the propagation properties of Airy beams using uniform geometrical optics has been presented in \cite{kaganovsky}.
-Here, we study the asymptotic characteristics of finite energy Airy beams using the stationary phase method.
-The results permit to identify one particularly relevant contribution to the beam dynamics that admits a Gaussian-type approximation.
+In this work, by use of asymptotic analysis we describe the evolution of finite energy Airy wavepackets.
+While the results are discussed in terms of optical beam propagation, they equally apply to the dynamics of any system described by the Schr\"odinger equation.
+Analyses of the propagation properties of Airy beams using asymptotic methods have been presented in \cite{kaganovsky,ring,ruipin,yiqing}.
+Here we concentrate on characteristics of finite energy Airy beams obtained from the stationary phase method.
+This approach permits to identify a particularly relevant contribution to the beam dynamics that admits a Gaussian-type approximation.
 This approximate mode has Gaussian phase and amplitude, plus a nontrivial factor that produces a shift of the beam intensity peak position relative to that of the Gaussian term.
-As commented above, it is found that the localization in the far field is correlated with that of the initial condition whereas the asymptotic evolution of the beam intensity peak value is nearly the same at all degrees of initial localization.
+Then, as it was commented above, it is found that the localization in the far field is correlated with that of the initial condition whereas the asymptotic evolution of the beam intensity peak value is nearly the same at all degrees of initial localization.
 We identify the regions of validity of this approximation that extend relatively close to the illumination plane.